microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-conditionalaccesssettings-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the conditional access settings (both the preservation of the original source IP address in network traffic for accurate identification and tracking, and the establishment of scalable network connectivity through the Global Secure Access)
+Update the conditional access settings to include the preservation of the original source IP address in network traffic for accurate identification and tracking, as well as the establishment of scalable network connectivity through the Global Secure Access.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).